Other support services

 Information about how the OPP can support you is here How we can support you.

-The Child Witness Service have expertise working with children, young people and their families during the court process.
-The Child Witness Service:
+The Child and Youth Witness Service have expertise working with children, young people and their families during the court process.
+The Child and Youth Witness Service:

 - support children and young people when they give evidence

 - work closely with police and the OPP and provide case updates